2015-16 Annual Report (Text version)

 QTC has continued its work with State Archives on the development of a QTC-specific Local Retention and Disposal Schedule, and provides training to staff in the appropriate management of public records in all formats, including email.

-During the year, QTC implemented a new electronic document management system for improved information management and storage cost reduction.
+During the year, QTC continued to enhance its electronic document management system for improved information management and storage cost reduction.

 Public Sector Ethics Act